Froggy (brand): DJ monikers

-Many of the Froggy stations that have the country format use the syndicated evening program Lia, often putting "Leapin'" in front of her name to "frogify" her.
+Many of the Froggy stations that have the country format used the syndicated evening program Lia, often putting "Leapin'" in front of her name to "frogify" her, until that show ended production in 2022.

 List of "Froggy" stations

 In other media

 The "Froggy" moniker is regularly lampooned on the Glenn Beck Program; Beck's alter ego, "Flap Jackson", is the morning jock at the fictional "109.9 The Big Frog".

 On the US television series The Office, there is a Froggy 101 bumper sticker on the wall behind the reception desk and file cabinet, next to the desk of Dwight Schrute.
 The Office is set in Scranton, Pennsylvania, where WGGY uses the moniker "Froggy 101".

 Related brands

 Confer's daughter, Kristin Cantrell, established the Bigfoot Country brand for her stations when entering radio ownership.
 She also eventually acquired a prominent Froggy imitator, The Pig, in 2019.
 In October 2022, Cantrell's Seven Mountains Media purchased a majority of Forever Media's stations, including six Froggy stations.